mbwatson/dug-search-client/README.md

 $ docker-compose up --build
 ```

-Visit `http://localhost:3000` to view the application.
+Omit the `--build` directive if a build is unecessary.
+Visit `http://localhost:<CLIENT_PORT>` in a web browser to view the application.
 Note that one can safely within this containerized environment with hot module reloading.

 ## Production